mdyzma/mdyzma.github.io/_drafts/2017-07-12-social-media-analysis-part-ii.md

 ## Login, Register forms

 It is time to secure our app.
-Basic tools for us will be login/register mechanizm, which will allow app to securely exchange information with the server, second would be creating sessions and above all encryption of data exchange.
+Basic tools for us will be login/register mechanism, which will allow app to securely exchange information with the server, second would be creating sessions and above all encryption of data exchange.
 To extract information from the server app uses HTTP `GET` method, whereas to send information to the server it uses `POST` method.
-There are other methhods used in HTTP protocol, but we will focus on these two for now.
+There are other methods used in HTTP protocol, but we will focus on these two for now.
 Login and register forms will base on this two to communicate with the database, which will store information about users (see next [section](#user-data-management)).
 Only logged users will be allowed to see dashboard.
 In addition logged users can see their own profile with the data app is keeping about them.
 Lets start with login page.

 ### Login